 Being the most visited cities of Russia, Moscow and Saint Petersburg traditionally meet their high touristic season in summer, and this is quite explainable: warm weather during late spring and summer allows tourists to have long strolls down the beautiful lanes and enjoy suburban breakaways.
-However, what if your vacation has to be organized in a different time?
-No worries — Russia can offer you plenty of treats during the whole year and round the entire country!
+However, what if your vacation has to be organized at a different time?
+No worries — Russia can offer you plenty of treats during the whole year and around the entire country!

 First, if you are visiting Moscow and Saint Petersburg, draw particular attention to the beautiful suburbs of these two capitals.
 Moscow is famous for its numerous parks: Sokolniki, Gorkiy Park, Kuskovo, Kolomenskoye.
 It might be too cold to enjoy nature in winter or autumn, as temperatures in Moscow can reach 25-30 degrees below Celsius, so don’t miss this pleasure if you are lucky to be here during warm days!

 Many people are aware of how unpredictable the weather is in Saint Petersburg; that is why people tend to choose the period from May till September for their vacation here — this gives more chance to catch sunny days.
 What is more, only in this period you can try a boat ride along the Neva river and take a picture in Russian Versailles — Lower Park of the Peterhof in the suburbs of Saint Petersburg.
 Walking in Pavlovsk, Gatchina, or Catherine park is also more pleasant when the weather is clear, and the trees around are green.

 There are also popular destinations of Russia, which seem more attractive in summer: Sochi as a beach resort; Transsiberian routes that include Irkutsk, Yekaterinburg, or Baikal Lake breakaway.